 Dr. Guedj's team studied 30 women, 20 with fibromyalgia and 10 without it.
 The women answered various questionnaires used in the medical research field to quantify such things as pain levels and how severely fibromyalgia limits patients' lives.

-Then the women underwent single photon emission computed tomography (SPECT)—a special kind of brain scan.
+Then the women underwent single photon emission computed tomography (SPECT scan)—a special kind of brain scan.
 The researchers analyzed the women's answers to the questionnaires in conjunction with analyzing their brain scans.

 Dr. Guedj's team confirmed that women with fibromyalgia have abnormal blood flow in two areas of the brain: